ekohe/wulin_master/README.md

   And, you can define a new formatter yourself, the formatter definitions are all located in slick.editor.js

   `:choices`
   This option should be used together with 'SelectEditor', it specifies the options of the dropdown.
-Its value can be an array, a url path which can return a response of array, or a hash in very rare case.
+Its value can be an array, a url path which can return a response of array, or a hash if used with :depend_column

   `:choices_columm`
   This option should be used together with 'SelectEditor', its value should be another column name in the grid, and the value of the column for current record is an array, so that current dropdown will load the array items as options.

   `:file`
   If this column is a file field, like image or any file, you should add this option and set it to true.
 It will use file_field in the new/edit form.

   `:password`
   If this column is a password or password_confirmation, you should add this option and set it to true.
 It will use password_field in the new/edit form.